codio-content/Javascript_Maze-Thinking_logically/.guides/content/Challenge-de3b.md

 |||guidance
 ## Solution

-The ordering of the various "Add" blocks is not essential, as long as they come after `Create Empty Maze`.
+The ordering of the various "Add" functions is not essential, as long as they come after `createEmptyMaze`.

 ```javascript
 createEmptyMaze()